TikToker Mizzy fined for entering home for prank video

 A London teenager who entered someone's home without their permission as part of a TikTok prank video has been fined more than £300.

-Bacari-Bronze O'Garro, 18, also known as Mizzy, pleaded guilty to breaching a community protection order.
+Bacari-Bronze O'Garro, 18, also known as Mizzy, pleaded guilty to breaching a community protection order on 15 May.

 A court heard the incident had been distressing for the victim and her family who were at home at the time.